uniajc-gperezm/presentation-js-g611/README.md

 ## Deliverables

-  - Presentation for the exhibition.
+  - Presentation document power point.
   - Submit practice examples in a folder named "Group X" with a README listing all members' names to this repository presentation-js-g611.

 ## Group Instructions